-Furthermore, the applicant has indicated that the project will incorporate the following voluntary best management practices: cool roofing; installation of roof top solar arrays, as well as skylights for daylighting, installation of electric vehicle charging stations; installation of water efficient and energy efficient fixtures; low impact development; bicycle incentives; and new vegetation/water efficient landscaping.
+Furthermore, the applicant has indicated that the project will incorporate the following voluntary best management practices: installation of an energy star roof/cool roof; installation of infrastructure for roof top solar arrays; installation of infrastructure for electric vehicle charging stations; bicycle incentives; connection to recycled water; installation of water efficient fixtures; low impact development; and new vegetation/water efficient landscaping.
 Additional items are included in the Voluntary Best Management Practices Checklist for Development Projects form included with the Use Permit Application.
 Greenhouse Gas Emission reductions from local programs and project level actions, such as application of the Cal Green Building Code, vehicle fuel efficiency standards, and the project-specific on-site programs identified above would combine to further reduce emissions below BAAQMD thresholds.